John Boles (actor)

 John Boles (October 28, 1895 – February 27, 1969) was an American singer and actor best known for playing Victor Moritz in the 1931 film Frankenstein.

 Early life

 Boles was born in Greenville, Texas to a middle-class family.
 He graduated from the University of Texas in 1917.
 Boles served in the intelligence service of the U.S. Army during World War I. He returned to Greenville, where he was selected by an out-of-town producer to act in an opera at the King Opera House.
 This experience convinced John that he preferred music and the stage to the preference of his parents, who wanted him to pursue a medical degree.

 While en route to a career as actor and singer, Boles earned a living by teaching French and singing in a high school in New York state and working as business manager and interpreter for a one-year tour of Europe by a student group.
 The latter venture led to his studying under tenor Jean de Reszke.

-Personal life

-Boles married Marcelite Dobbs (1896-1982) in 1917, and they remained married until his death; they are interred at Westwood Memorial Park in Los Angeles.